Announcing our next phase of new play development, forging the next generation of new plays, new artists and new audiences.

 Step into The Foundry and help us forge the future of theater!

-Throughout its history, First Stage has remained committed to new play development, finding innovative ways to tell beloved stories old and new, with over 59 world premieres since our inaugural season.
+Throughout its history, First Stage has remained committed to new play development, finding innovative ways to tell beloved stories old and new.

 Continuing this focus, First Stage launched The Wisconsin Cycle in 2011, which is a series of six new plays over six seasons that celebrate the rich heritage of our state.
 With these plays and associated workshops, special events and educational initiatives, we hope to celebrate the history and people of Wisconsin.